maddagada/Event-Mania/app/Documentation.md

      Upon the RENT button click, I can able to see a form to get quote of items that I am interested in.

+ 5. As a User I want to know the item quote form submission is success, so I can be sure that I will hear back from them.

+  ###### Acceptance Criteria:

      I can able to see the confirmation message received to the Gmail-id given in the form.

- 5. As a User I would like to make a quick search of a party item, so I will know the availability of specific item
+ 6. As a User I want to make a quick search of a party item, so I can know the availability of specific item

   ###### Acceptance Criteria: